AGRICULTURE NEGOTIATIONS: BACKGROUNDER

 The US-EU draft defines a new category of countries, the significant net food exporters, and says special and differential treatment for these countries should be adjusted.
 None of the other proposals mention this, including the Pérez del Castillo and Derbez drafts.

-August 2004 framework: net food-importing developing countries back to top
+August 2004 framework: net food-importing developing countries

 In its section on export competition (paragraph 24), the framework says the final agreement on export credit, credit guarantees, and insurance programmes will make appropriate provision of net food-importing and least-developed countries.